V8 (drink): Product range

 The original V8 is a savory juice.
-It is made mainly from water and tomato concentrate, and reconstituted vegetable juice blend: water and concentrate of eight vegetables, specifically: beets (beetroot), celery, carrots, lettuce, parsley, watercress, spinach, and tomato.
+It is made mainly from water and tomato concentrate, and reconstituted vegetable juice blend.
+Campbell presently lists its ingredients as follows: “Carrots, celery, beets, parsley, lettuce, watercress and spinach juice are blended to create our unique flavor.
+These vegetables are grown mostly in the U.S. and then driven to our processing facility in Napoleon, Ohio where they are washed, pureed, and concentrated.
+Salt…Potassium Chloride…Natural Flavors…”primarily derived from fruits and vegetables”…Ascorbic Acid (Vitamin C)…Vitamin A (Beta Carotene).”

 Campbell's has produced several varieties of the drink, such as Original, Spicy Hot, Hint of Black Pepper, Lemon, Picante, Low-Sodium, and Organic.

 Three spin-offs of the V8 brand, "V8 Energy", "V8 Splash" and "V8 V•Fusion", are blends of fruit and vegetable (specifically carrot) juices.
 V8 Splash is a juice cocktail partially sweetened with high-fructose corn syrup and sucralose; diet versions of V8 Splash omit the high-fructose corn syrup.
 V8 Energy also classifies as a cocktail and is partially sweetened with sucralose.
 V•Fusion is made from 100% juice.

 V8 Fruit & Vegetable Juice

 Campbell's also makes sweet-flavored V8 100% Fruit & Vegetable Juice, combining vegetable juice with fruit juices for one serving of vegetables and one serving of fruits.
 This is available elsewhere as V8 V-Fusion.
 They are also sold in "light" versions containing 50% juice (1/2 serving of vegetables and 1/2 serving of fruits) with added flavors to reduce calorie content.
 V8 V-Fusion + Tea was recently introduced.
 It contains a 1/2 serving of vegetables and a 1/2 serving of fruits.